Hanssel36/Profile_App/README.md

 Next to run application on VScode have phone emulator installed and launched it.
 Afterwards while VScode is open press F5 to start debugger.

 Application should be running at this point.

+Pixel 6 API 30 emulator was used to create App.